iagox86/dnscat2/doc/protocol.md

 #### Notes
 - An `ENC|INIT` packet (`ENC` with subtype `INIT` should be sent immediately if the client wants to use encryption
-- The server must respond to an `ENC` packet with its own `ENC` packet of the same subtype
+- The server *MUST* respond to an `ENC` packet with its own `ENC` packet of the same subtype
+  - If the client opts for encryption, the server must opt for encryption; if the client authenticates, the server must authenticate
+- The server *MUST* respond to an `ENC|INIT` packet with the same crypto keys - if any - that the client used to send the `ENC|INIT` message.
+  Until a client receives the `ENC|INIT` response, it has no way of knowing what the key shared key is going to be!
 - The public keys and authenticators are encoded as 32-byte hex strings, padded with zeroes on the left